fleetdm/fleet/handbook/people/ceo-handbook.md

  4. Some meetings you will not be required to shadow, those are indicated with "[no shadows]" in the event title.
  5. Meetings with those outside of Fleet may not be on Zoom.
 Prior to the call, check the CEO's calendar and load any other conferencing programs that may be needed.
 It may be necessary to dial in via phone for audio conferences.

+### Zoom information
+You'll have an opportunity to join many calls and meet new people along the way.
+Fleet asks that you change your Zoom name to reflect "[CEO shadow - your name]" so that everyone on the call knows who you are and why you are participating.

 ### Responsibilities
 Meetings come in many different formats.
 Your responsibilities may change slightly based on the kind of meeting.
 Here are the responsibilities shadows have during meetings: